googleapis/python-aiplatform/google/cloud/aiplatform/experimental/vertex_model/README.rst

 Hardware Configuration
 ^^^^^^^^
-When performing remote training and/or prediction with your code, you have the option to specify the form of virtual engine you want to use.
+When performing remote training and/or prediction with your code, you have the option to specify the machine type you want to use.
 You can do so as follows:

 .. code-block:: Python